swift-conductor/conductor-client-python/docs/exceptions/README.md

 ## APIError

-This is the exception that is thrown when an Orkes Client related SDK API method fails or returns an error.
+This is the exception that is thrown when an Conductor Client related SDK API method fails or returns an error.

 ```python
 from conductor.client.exceptions.api_error import APIError, APIErrorCode